Pokémon Go has received a number of updates that make catching 'em all during more compatible with being at home.

 - Pokémon habitats will increase and more Pokémon will be appearing in the wild

-On March 20, Niantic announced two more changes to Go Battle League game play:
+Niantic also offered two more changes to Go Battle League game play:

 - "We are removing the walking and PokéCoin requirements to unlock sets of battles in the GO Battle League."